dolph/recipes/jambalaya.md

 Add the rice and cook until translucent:

-- 1.5 cups long grain white rice
+- 2 cups long grain white rice

-Add the liquids, and bring to a simmer.
+Add the liquids, and bring to a simmer, and leave uncovered.

 - 14.5 ounce can diced tomatoes, drained
 - 8 ounce bottle clam juice
-- 2.5 cups low sodium chicken broth
+- 3.5 cups low sodium chicken broth

 Return the chicken to the pot, nestling it into the water.
 Cook until the chicken is cooked through (about 30 minutes).